Elizabeth Taylor: Marriages, relationships, and children

 While filming Cleopatra in Italy in 1962, Taylor began an affair with her co-star, Welsh actor Richard Burton, although Burton was also married.
 Rumors about the affair began to circulate in the press, and were confirmed by a paparazzi shot of them on a yacht in Ischia.
 According to sociologist Ellis Cashmore, the publication of the photograph was a "turning point", beginning a new era in which it became difficult for celebrities to keep their personal lives separate from their public images.
 The scandal caused Taylor and Burton to be condemned for "erotic vagrancy" by the Vatican, with calls also in the US Congress to bar them from re-entering the country.
 Taylor was granted a divorce from Fisher on March 5, 1964, in Puerto Vallarta, Jalisco, Mexico, and married Burton 10 days later in a private ceremony at the Ritz-Carlton Montreal.
-Burton subsequently adopted Liza Todd and Maria Burton (b.
-August 1, 1961), a German orphan whose adoption process Taylor had begun while married to Fisher.
+Burton subsequently adopted Liza Todd and Maria McKeown (born 1961), a German orphan whose adoption process Taylor had begun while married to Fisher.

 Dubbed "Liz and Dick" by the media, Taylor and Burton starred together in 11 films, and led a jet-set lifestyle, spending millions on "furs, diamonds, paintings, designer clothes, travel, food, liquor, a yacht, and a jet."
 Sociologist Karen Sternheimer states that they "became a cottage industry of speculation about their alleged life of excess.
 From reports of massive spending [...] affairs, and even an open marriage, the couple came to represent a new era of 'gotcha' celebrity coverage, where the more personal the story, the better."
-They divorced for the first time in June 1974, but reconciled, and remarried in Kasane, Botswana, on October 10, 1975.
+They divorced for the first time in June 1974, but reconciled, and remarried in Kasane, Botswana, on 10 October 1975.
 The second marriage lasted less than a year, ending in divorce in July 1976.
 Taylor and Burton's relationship was often referred to as the "marriage of the century" by the media, and she later stated, "After Richard, the men in my life were just there to hold the coat, to open the door.
 All the men after Richard were really just company."
 Soon after her final divorce from Burton, Taylor met her sixth husband, John Warner, a Republican politician from Virginia.
-They were married on December 4, 1976, after which Taylor concentrated on working for his electoral campaign.
-Once Warner had been elected to the Senate, she started to find her life as a politician's wife in Washington, D.C., boring and lonely, becoming depressed, overweight, and increasingly addicted to prescription drugs and alcohol.
-Taylor and Warner separated in December 1981, and divorced a year later in November 1982.
+They were married on 4 December 1976, after which Taylor concentrated on working for his electoral campaign.
+Once Warner had been elected to the Senate, she started to find her life as a politician's wife in Washington, D.C. boring and lonely, becoming depressed, gaining weight, and becoming increasingly addicted to prescription drugs and alcohol.
+Taylor and Warner separated in December 1981, and divorced on 5 November 1982.